apache/dolphinscheduler/docs/docs/en/guide/task/spark.md

 ## Overview

-Spark task type used to execute Spark program.
-For Spark nodes, the worker submits the task by using the spark command `spark submit`.
+Spark task type for executing Spark programs.
+For Spark nodes, the worker will do this by using the spark command:

+(1) `spark submit` method to submit tasks.
 See [spark-submit](https://spark.apache.org/docs/3.2.1/submitting-applications.html#launching-applications-with-spark-submit) for more details.

+(2) `spark sql` method to submit tasks.
+See [spark sql](https://spark.apache.org/docs/3.2.1/sql-ref-syntax.html) for more details.

 ## Create Task